ricmmartins/fasthack-linux/concepts.md

 In addition, Inodes are also independent of file names.
 So this means you can copy a single file, rename it and still have it point to the same Inode as the original.

+## Redirects and pipe

+This section explains how the input and output directing features of the GNU/Linux system work.

+* `>`
+Redirects the standard output of a program/command/script to some device or file instead of the standard output device (screen).
+When used with files, this redirect creates or replaces the contents of the file.

+For example, you can use the ls command to list files and use ls >listing to send the command output to the listing file.
+Use the cat command to view the contents of the listing file.

+To redirect only the error output of the ls command, use the syntax: ls 2>/tmp/errors-do-ls